arianapuccini/skeletal-path-model-generator/README.md

 However, we can add additional arrows from one compartment to another, or leaks (arrows that go nowhere).
-This creates models of size three vertices or less; a database with findings is attached.
+This particular code creates models of size three vertices or less; however, changing the function input to extend the number of vertices is easy.
+A database with findings is attached.